llukkah/DreamState/README.md

 ![DreamState Logo](./DreamStateHeader.png)

-**DREAMSTATE** was made to support the African American communities around the world to give them an outlet to share their stories and experiences of their every day lives and struggles.
+**DREAMSTATE** was made to support the Black communities around the world to give them an outlet to share their stories and experiences of their every day lives and struggles.
 These stories of theirs are their personal experiences and realities and more likely than not to the outsider, seems like a dream.

 DREAMSTATE is a place where people can educate themselves, start being active in their communities to become better allies, support eachother, attend gatherings, spread awareness, etc.